tmhsplb/opiddailydoc/docs/Infrastructure.md

 SSMS v18.0 does not have the capability to generate database diagrams.
 Previous versions of SSMS had this capability, but it was removed from v18.0.
 The capability has been added back to newer version of SSMS.

+SSMS can be used to connect to a remote database at AppHarbor.
+The credentials for the remote database can be discovered by clicking on the
+SQL Server add-on at AppHarbor and then following the `Go to SQL Server` link on the page that appears.

 ## Entity Framework Code First
 The Visual Studio project OPIDDaily has 2 data contexts called IdentityDB and OpidDailyDB.
 The technique for establishing a single connection string over